meirgenuine/public/subjects/getascii/README.md

 Write a program that takes a character as an argument, and displays its ASCII followed by a newline.

-If the Inputs is more than one character , returns a newline.
+- If the Inputs is more than one character , returns a newline `\n`.
-If the number of arguments is less than 1, returns a newline.
+- If the number of arguments is less than 1, returns a newline `\n`.
-If the number of arguments is more than 1, returns a newline.
+- If the number of arguments is more than 1, returns a newline `\n`.
+- If the the input is a non ascii character, returns a newline `\n`.

 ### Usage